chalabaj/Snafu/README.md

 timestep = 6               # in atomic unit au = 0.024 fs
 maxsteps = 600             # total number of steps
 method  = lz-adiabatic     # bomd/lz-adibatic (Belyaev)
-abinitio  = molpro-casscf   # where to take gradients and energies, file name has to start  g09 or molpro vel_adj = 1                # 0  - simple scaling K = sqrt(1+-dE/Ekin), 1- forces from new surface are included into velocity at hop point
+abinitio  = molpro-casscf  # where to take gradients and energies, file name has to start  g09 or molpro, terachem input file (e.g. tera.inp) vel_adj = 1                # 0  - simple scaling K = sqrt(1+-dE/Ekin), 1- forces from new surface are included into velocity at hop point
 ener_thresh = 1.0          # threshold for max energy drift in eV
 hop_thresh = 0.5           # energy threshold for hopping between the states with energy difference less than this (in eV)